sourabhgaikwad1511/react-webpack-typescript-boilerplate/README.md

         - npm i html-webpack-plugin -D
         - npm i source-map-loader -D    // to debug in devtool by adding breakpoint(in sources tab).
-        -  npm i mini-css-extract-plugin css-loader sass-loader node-sass -D if you got peer dependancy warining and got error because of that them use
+        -  npm i mini-css-extract-plugin css-loader sass-loader node-sass -D if you got peer dependancy warining and got error because of that the use
         - npm install --save-dev sass fibers

         // ExtractTextPlugin is deprecated use mini-css-extract-plugin as above